 - What are the main topics of the books you read (or online articles)?
 Is there a particular theme, subject or topic that dominates?

 - What are you interested in?

-- What did you want to be or do before you were ten years old?
+- What did you want to do before you were ten years old?